ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_gates_bep/concept_model.rst

 .. important::
   1) this table reflects effect sizes for the DAGs show in causal diagram section which reflects new summer_2020 model structure.
 The difference is that we got rid of the effect size of BMI and laz/wlz (childgrowth stuff) but instead correlate birthweight and childgrowth using MAL-ED spearman co-efficient that chris analysed.
 We will need to update this if we cannot do this correlation and we need to use the old feb_2020 structure.
-  2) also note that I have updated the effect size of MMN
+  2) b: also note that I have updated the effect size of ∆oMMN
-  3) updated effect size of BEP for current-evidence scenario
+  3) d1 and d0: updated effect size of BEP for **current-evidence scenario** (∆BEP_norm and ∆BEP_mal)
-  4) updated effect of BMI on birthweight to a continuous shift rather than back-calculating a shift using an RR of 2
+  4) x: updated effect of BMI on birthweight to a continuous shift rather than back-calculating a shift using an RR of 2(1.5-5)

 In this model, there are three 'entities' that affect child outcomes: